-- service increased our capacity to connect with families who speak a wider range of languages.

-- We also know that families of our current ELL students are our best resource to reach new ELL students.
+25 / 42 service increased our capacity to connect with families who speak a wider range of languages.
+We also know that families of our current ELL students are our best resource to reach new ELL students.
 All families at our schools will continue to receive applications to distribute to family and friends in English and Spanish.
 Families of ELL students will continue to receive extra applications.
 In addition, we worked to identify ELL families interested in volunteering to support student admissions efforts.
 These families met with a school staff member to learn about a variety of ways that they could get the word out about our schools and distribute applications to others.
 These families were encouraged to speak at their churches, or other local organizations to spread the word about our schools.

-- We ran Spanish language ads with El Diario a Spanish publication with the largest readership increase than any other daily newspaper in New York.
+• We ran Spanish language ads with El Diario - a Spanish publication with the largest readership increase than any other daily newspaper in New York.
 Uncommon Schools will also place bilingual advertisements in the NYCHA Journal and several neighborhood weekly publications throughout the student recruitment cycle.

-- Uncommon Schools NYC ran

-Google and additional digital ads in

-Spanish so that families searching

-for information about schools in New

-York City in Spanish see ads for our

-school and be directed to our

-Spanish webpages and
+• Uncommon Schools NYC ran Google and additional digital ads in Spanish so that families searching for information about schools in New York City in Spanish see ads for our school and be directed to our Spanish webpages and applications.

-applications.

-- Each applicant, whether they are selected in the lottery or placed on the waitlist, will receive a letter in both Spanish and English telling

-them the results of the lottery and the next steps to enrolling in the school. • All Uncommon Schools in New York The school will continue the efforts City worked together on community at left to recruit economically disadvantaged students, and will outreach and enrollment efforts.
-By combining our efforts and sharing also: information about all of our schools • Implement a more robust at one time, we were able to reach community canvassing plan that far more students in New York City involves current families. than if our schools worked Expand digital advertising efforts independently. to reach a broader population. · Uncommon Schools NYC hosted a network-wide Community Day, in
+• Each applicant, whether they are selected in the lottery or placed on the waitlist, will receive a letter in both Spanish and English telling them the results of the lottery and the next steps to enrolling in the school.
+Economically Disadvantaged All Uncommon Schools in New York City worked together on community outreach and enrollment efforts.
+By combining our efforts and sharing information about all of our schools at one time, we were able to reach far more students in New York City than if our schools worked independently.
+Uncommon Schools NYC hosted a network-wide Community Day, in which all Uncommon Schools have come together to canvass across Brooklyn, while simultaneously partnering with community organizations to host events in some of our biggest Community School Districts.
+The School used a combined Uncommon Schools application that allowed families to apply to multiple Uncommon Schools with just one application.

-Economically Disadvantaged

-- Uncommon Schools NYC hosted network-wide Community Day, in which all Uncommon Schools have come together to canvass across Brooklyn, while simultaneously partnering with community organizations to host events in some of our biggest Community School Districts.

-- The School used a combined Uncommon Schools application that allowed families to apply to multiple Uncommon Schools with just one application.
 This made it easier for a family to learn about and access all of our schools and allows our schools to reach a broader population of students.

-- In addition to the combined

-Uncommon Schools application, the

-School participated in the New York

-City Charter School Center's

-Common Application for all charter

-schools in NYC.
-By continuing to

-offer our application as part of the

-common application for all charter

-schools, we are able to reach an

-even broader population of

-students.

-- The School sent out multiple mailings to prospective students throughout the year through

-Vanguard Direct, Inc., focusing on
+In addition to the combined Uncommon Schools application, the School participated in the New York City Charter School Center's Common Application for all charter schools in NYC.
+By continuing to offer our application for all charter schools, we are able to reach an even broader population of students.
+The School sent out multiple mailings to prospective students throughout the year through Vanguard Direct, Inc., focusing on The school will continue the efforts at left to recruit economically disadvantaged students, and will also: • Implement a more robust community canvassing plan that involves current families. • Expand digital advertising efforts to reach a broader population.